-- All children who were not brought should have their notes reviewed by a consultant or deputy. - Consideration should be given to the accuracy of the demographic details as a cause of non-attendance, and trying to contact the parents at the time of the appointment might be useful. - Normally a second appointment should be sent to the parents. - Consideration should be given to informing the GP of the non-attendance even if a second appointment is being offered.
+All children who "Were Not Brought" (WNB) or those parents that we were "Unable to contact" (UTC) should have their notes reviewed by a consultant or deputy and any decision made based on the priority of the referral.

+- Consideration should be given to the accuracy of the demographic details as a cause of non-attendance and trying to contact the parents at the time of the appointment might be useful. - The GP should be informed of the non-attendance/non-contact even if a second appointment is being offered e.g., "this boy was due to be seen in clinic today but did not attend.
+I telephoned the parents with the up-to-date contact no but unfortunately was unable to carry out either a telephone or face to face appointment today.
+I have therefore done the following: "

-10.1 Children who miss First Appointments
+10.1 Children who miss First NEW Appointments - Face to Face All NEW appointment should be Face to Face.